-When most people think of budgets, they automatically think of spreadsheets with line items.
+When most people think of budgets, they automatically envision spreadsheets with line items.
 Unless you're the type of person who loves spreadsheets, creating and maintaining a budget doesn't sound like fun.

-If you’re interested in budgeting, I have some great news.
-Your budget doesn’t need to focus on the little details.
-It doesn't need 15 different categories.
+If you’re interested in budgeting, here's some great news—your budget doesn’t need to focus on the little details—and it definitely doesn't need 15 different categories.

-You wouldn’t drive from Boston to San Francisco without using a map or some type of navigation, would you?
-Then why would you navigate your finances without using some type of a roadmap?
+You wouldn’t drive from Boston to San Francisco without using a map or some other type of navigation, would you?
+Then why would you navigate your finances without using some other type of roadmap?

 Are you on board with budgeting now?
-Here are five general guidelines you can follow as you put together your first budget:
+Consider these five general guidelines as you put together your first budget:

-A common rookie mistake is to overload your budget with endless categories.
-You don't need to include how much money you’ll spend on nail polish, on hair, on gasoline, on magazine subscriptions, or new socks.
+One common rookie mistake is to overload your budget with too many categories.
+You don't need to include how much money you’ll spend on nail polish, gasoline, magazine subscriptions, or new socks.
 Having fewer categories is better.
 A more complicated budget, or one with too many categories, is less likely to be maintained due to the time and energy it takes to keep filling it out.

 If you’re currently spending $400 per month on groceries, don’t assume that next month you’ll be able to crush this down to $100 per month.

-Lots of people turn to software or apps to manage their money.
+Many people turn to software or apps to manage their money.
 If this comes naturally to you and you enjoy these tools, that’s fantastic.
-But don’t be afraid to resort to old fashioned paper and pen if that’s what you prefer.
+But don’t be afraid to resort to old-fashioned tools like paper and pens if that’s what you prefer.

 There’s no right or wrong way to manage your budget.
 The key is to find whatever works for you, regardless of whether that’s an app, a spreadsheet, or a pencil and envelopes.

-You’re probably not the only person who spends and saves within your household.
-Plan weekly meetings with your family to include everyone in the decisions you make with your budget.
+You’re probably not the only person who spends and saves in your household.
+Plan weekly meetings to include all stakeholders in the decisions you make with your budget.

-Your family might not like the fact that you’re buying a cheap, used car instead of the latest model.
-However, they’ll understand this decision when it’s framed in the context of making a bigger contribution to your child’s college savings fund.
+Your family might not like the fact that you’re buying a cheap used car instead of the latest model.
+However, they’ll understand when it’s framed in the context of making a bigger contribution to your child’s college savings fund.

-Realistically, your budget is going to have two columns: the amount you intend to spend every month, and the amount you actually spend.
+Realistically, your budget is going to have at least two columns: the amount you intend to spend every month, and the amount you actually spend.
 A good third column would be the difference between the two, allowing you to easily see where you hit the mark and where you need to improve.

-As you evaluate your budget each month, you’ll notice how reality diverges from the best-laid plans.
+As you re-evaluate your budget each month, you’ll notice how reality diverges from your best-laid plans.
 When you see the results of your spending, you’ll know where your problem areas are.
-Review these areas and make adjustments accordingly.
+Review these categories and make adjustments.

-Most importantly, you should maintain an upbeat attitude.
-Even if you only make one minor improvement every month, those improvements will add up to a major life shift over time.
+Most importantly, maintain an upbeat attitude about budget.
+Even if you only make one minor improvement each month, those can add up to a major life shift over time.